coxandrew/rtracker/notes/notes.md

 X * Fix error for status
 X * Restrict to project

-* Add "import" command
 X * Get project id from command line
-  * Don't import duplicate JIRA stories
+X * Don't import duplicate JIRA stories

+* Parse config.yml to get JIRA and Pivotal credentials
-  * Parse XML from file
+* Parse XML from file to get list of stories
+* Parse JSON for each story
 * Get XML from JIRA
-* Read config settings from YAML file
-* Make https work

 ## Later

 * Allow prompt for password for JIRA and Pivotal
+* Make https work

 ## NOTES